March 5th, 2013

 Exercise your free credit report rights.

 This should be a no-brainer.
 We’ve talked many times about how you are entitled to a free copy of your credit report from each of the three credit bureaus once a year.
 Don’t skip this all-important step in keeping your credit safe.
 If you’ve never checked your credit reports, I recommend getting all three this first time.
-Head to AnnualCreditReport.com to do so.
+You can go to Credit Karma for your TransUnion report and AnnualCreditReport.com for your other two.
 Check through all three reports and make sure to dispute any errors.

 If you’re used to checking your reports once a year, spread out your three reports over the year so that you’re checking a report from one of the bureaus every four months.